rajeshsgr/jwt-decoder-svc/README.md

 ## Decode a token

-This service is used to decode the provided JWT
+This service is used to decode JWT.
+Service takes JWT as input and returns header and payload information

 ### Request